Appropriate Rural Technology Institute (ARTI)

 Our Contribution to the Partnership

 ARTI has developed many technologies, which are quite new and not yet available to other partners.
 They encompass new types of cookstoves, processed fuel, as well as techniques of monitoring indoor air quality.
-Therefore, ARTI can conduct training courses to transfer the technologies to other partners.
-ARTI has also been successfully marketing these technologies.
-The marketing techniques can also be transferred to other partners.
+ARTI is willing to share its expertise and experience with all the PCIA partners.